mrdrbob/aoc-2021/README.md

 2. Off: Subtract the space where the new cuboids would be.

 Once that's done, calculating the total number of cuboids is a matter of summing up the total area of all the cubes of space.

+## Day 22 - Part 2

+A 32-bit integer should be enough for anybody!
+But in this case, a 64-bit integer was required.
+Beyond removing the constraint and making my area calculation use a larger numeric size, my solution worked as-is.